rishi97/helm-charts/keycloak_pgoperator/keycloak-zolando-pg/README.md

 There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

-### Set Pod affinity

-This chart allows you to set your custom affinity using the `affinity` parameter.
-Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ### Configure Ingress